cookiecutter-openedx/cookiecutter-openedx-devops/{{cookiecutter.github_repo_name}}/README.rst

 Fargate Release Notes
 ---------------------

-Fargate is a compute alternative to provisioning EC2 instances.
+Fargate is a serverless compute alternative to EC2 instances.
 This is an **experimental** part of the Open edX devops stack.
 While the Fargate compute service itself is both stable and robust, it's integration with Terraform for purposes providing the compute layer for a kubernetes cluster is a relatively new thing, and comes with some headaches.
 For the avoidance of any doubt, Fargate runs well inside a Kubernetes cluster and for the most part is indistinguishable from a traditional EC2 server, aside from the obvious luxury of not needing to directly administer this aspect of the cluster.
-But on the other hand, Terraform's life cycle management of a kubernets cluster running Fargate is imperfect.
+But on the other hand, Terraform's life cycle management of a kubernetes cluster running Fargate is imperfect.
 Before you deploy Fargate into a production environment please consider the following:

 Known Issues
 ~~~~~~~~~~~~

-- When using Terraform to create an EKS Kubernetes Cluster configured to use Fargate, the apply will fail on the first attempt.
+- When using Terraform to create an EKS Kubernetes Cluster configured to use Fargate, the apply operation will fail on your first attempt.
 See error message below.
 This is a known issue that is caused by a race condition between coredns and creation of the Fargate node on which it runs.
-Re-attempting with `Terraform apply` resolves the problem.
+Re-attempting with `terragrunt apply` resolves the problem.
 - When using Terraform to destroy an EKS Kubernetes Cluster configured to use Fargate instead of EC2, you might experience any of the following:

-  - Terraform fails to destroy some of the IAM roles when destroying the EKS.
+  a) Terraform fails to destroy some of the IAM roles when destroying the EKS.
 Each is an eks Service-Linked Role.
 This is a known bug in the Terraform module.
-  - Terraform fails to destroy one of the EKS security groups.
+  b) Terraform fails to destroy one or more of the EKS security groups.
 This is a known bug in the Terraform module.

 - Terraform fails to destroy the Application Load Balancer ingress.
 This is due to a dependency problem which I'm still trouble shooting.
 The temporary resolution is to delete the Terraform file `terraform/modules/kubernetes_ingress_alb_controller/ingress.tf` and then run `terraform apply`.
 - Other AWS admin users might lack permissions to view EKS resources in the AWS console, even if they have `admin` permissions or are logged in as the root account user.
 This is an AWS issue.
 I'm working on a set of instructions for configuring permissions for other users.
 - If Terraform is interrupted during execution then it is possible that it will lose track of its state, leading to Terraform attempting to create already-existing resources which will result in run-time errors.
 This is the expected behavior of Terraform, but it can be a huge pain in the neck to resolve.